Group

 -

-you want a social way to learn rhythm or salsa
+you want a social way to move or try something new

 -